 Reduce heat to medium-high and let boil for about 4 minutes, or until grapes start to release some liquid.

-Reduce heat, and summer for another 4-5 minutes, until grapes start to break apart and they are completely softened.
+Reduce heat, and simmer for another 4-5 minutes, until grapes start to break apart and they are completely softened.

-Let mixture cool for at least 30 minutes.
+Let mixture cool in the refrigerator for at least 30 minutes.

 Pour entire mixture into the bowl of a food processor fitted with the chopping blade, and process until grapes are fairly smooth.